palin/gophr/README.md

   job.confirm!
 ```

-In response you will get a `Gophr::Job` instance with some new attributes returned by GOPHR api.
+In response you will get a `Gophr::Job` instance with some new attributes returned by GOPHR API.

+---

 ### Get a job's cancelation cost - `cancelation_cost`